People Matter Employee Survey 2019

-The public sector includes a wide range of services relating to health, education, transport, justice, family support, finance, planning and environment, and many other areas.
-Employees provide services directly to the public or work behind the scenes in research, policy, programs, clergy, corporate, and more.
+The public sector includes a wide range of services relating to health, education, transport, justice, family support, finance, planning, the environment, and many other areas.
+Employees provide services directly to the public or work behind the scenes in research, policy, programs, clerical, corporate, and more.

 The survey is coordinated by the Public Service Commission working in collaboration with public sector departments and agencies.

-Yes.
-The survey is conducted by an independent research organisation and is 100% confidential.
+Yes, the survey is conducted by an independent research organisation.

 The survey link is sent to employees by their organisation.
 Employee email addresses are not attached to their survey response.
 Responses cannot be traced back to individuals by employers or the Public Service Commission.

-Individual results cannot be identified because of the way the views of employees are merged together.
-Views of employees are not reported individually.
+Individual results cannot be identified because of the way the views of employees are merged together, not reported individually.
 This ensures that all survey responses remain anonymous and confidential.

 How will the results be used?

 Public sector organisations receive reports that summarise responses from their employees.
 The results are used by organisations to identify areas of good practice and to make improvements where needed using the evidence from the survey.

 The Public Service Commission uses the results to report on the overall performance of the public sector and to inform different types of sector wide workforce management initiatives.

 Most importantly, the results of the survey can be used throughout the sector by employees, managers and work groups.
 The Public Service Commission encourages all employees and managers to engage with the results of the survey and think about how change can be affected at an individual, organisational and systems level to improve workplace practices.